Connecting to your users via messaging is imperative, which is why in-app chat vs SMS is a continued debate in business communications.

 In-app chat has a UX advantage in that the user doesn’t need to leave the app, whereas leaving the app to open an SMS interrupts your user experience.
 Moreover, in the absence of a chat feature, the user will need to locate contact details should they wish to contact the business, and then leave the app to make contact, resulting in a disjointed user experience.

 Paired with push notifications, in-app chat can boost engagement and user retention and improve conversion rates.
 Push notifications serve to alert the user that they’ve received an in-app message, either from the brand or from another user, and entice the user to open the app.
-Push notifications can even display rich elements such as images right on the user’s home screen.
+Push notifications can display rich elements such as images on the user’s home screen.

 Benefits and limitations of in-app chat